hanjustin/Backend-Concepts-Study-Notes/Artificial Intelligence/README.md

 * **Hyperparameters:** The values that you adjust during successive runs of training a model.
 * **Convergence:** A state reached when additional training won't improve the model as loss values change very little or not at all.

-## MLOps
-DevOps for ML models.

-### Steps
-1. **Decision Process:** Estimating a pattern for given input data.
-2. **Error Function:** Evaluates the prediction of the model.
-Assessing the accuracy of the model by comparing to known examples (if available).
-3. **Model Optimization Process:** Iteratively improve the accuracy of a machine learning model by minimizing its loss function.

 ## Algorithms
 ### Linear Regression
 Using a line to summarize the relationship in the data.
 Just like a linear algebraic equation, a linear regression model equation is: